syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-events.md

 string unmergedFieldName = args.FieldName;

-//Sets error message for unmerged fields, which is not found in data source.
+//Sets error message for unmerged fields, which is not found in data source

 args.FieldValue = "Error!
 The value of MergeField " + unmergedFieldName + " is not found in the data source.";